brainboxdotcc/DPP/docpages/example_programs/the_basics/editing-channels-and-messages.md

 \image html stuff_edit4.png

 ## Editing embeds
 Now let's send an embed and edit it.
-It's close but a bit more different than before.
-Say if a message has one `content` field, it can have a few `embed` fields, up to 10 to be precise.
+If a message has one `content` field, it can have a few `embed` fields, up to 10 to be precise.
 So we first get the embed we want and edit and change its description.

 \include{cpp} editing_messages3.cpp